- Home

 When will the government provide further guidance?

-For a deeper dive into the $100K H-1B fee, lottery reform and employer strategies, watch our recorded session featuring U.S. immigration attorneys: Watch now on YouTube.
+For a deeper look at the $100K H‑1B fee, upcoming lottery changes and key employer strategies, view our recorded session with U.S. immigration attorneys.

-Reach out today to learn how we can support your company’s immigration needs and help you navigate this rapidly evolving situation.
+Reach out today to learn how Envoy Global can support your company’s immigration needs.